MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 Transaction operation solve this problem for us by making sure only one user can update the value at a time.
 In addition, it'll handle incrementing the current value without losing data written by other users.

-In the situation above, it would handle requests from User A and B one by one.
+In the situation above, it would handle requests from User A and B one at a time.
 The first request would update the like count of post A from 5 to 6.
 The second would update the value from 6 to 7.
 Just what we wanted!

 ## When to use Transactions